Pittsburgh Lyft Accident Attorneys

 - Lyft drivers be at least 21 years of age with a valid state driver’s license.

-- Lyft drivers must maintain current vehicle registration and carry locally accepted insurance.
+- Lyft drivers maintain current vehicle registration and carry locally accepted insurance.

-- Privately owned Lyft vehicles must be contacted by app, not street-hailed or stand-hailed like taxi cabs.
+- Privately owned vehicles used for public transportation must be contacted by app, not street-hailed.

 - The app must present riders with the license plate number and a photograph of the prospective driver.

-- Lyft drivers must pass checks for criminal background, sex offender registry, and driving records.
+- Lyft drivers must pass criminal background, sex offender database, and driver history checks.

 Internally, Lyft drivers are held to certain standards, as outlined in the company safety policies.
 For instance, they are instructed not to pick up passengers under age 18 without an accompanying adult.

 Lyft drivers and passengers may not carry weapons – including firearms, stun guns, explosives, knives, slingshots, and tasers — even where it is legal to possess and carry.

 Drivers and passengers are not allowed to smoke in Lyft vehicles.
 Drivers are not allowed to videotape passengers or broadcast images.
 Sexual assault cases are handled confidentially in the means of the victim’s choosing, whether through arbitration, mediation, or court.